webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

 - **Docker Layer:** The `bicep-base-image` provides the foundational Docker image with all necessary tools for deployments within the pipeline or in a local devcontainer.
 - **CI/CD Layer (GitLab):** The `bicep-stack` builds on the base image and provides the centralized pipeline definition `bicep.gitlab-ci.yml`.
 - **Projects (GitLab):** Individual deployments of infrastructure (e.g., `deployment 1`, `deployment 2`, etc.) that include the pipeline definition from the `bicep-stack` and represent specific Azure deployment scenarios.
-- **Local Development Layer:** The local development environment uses Visual Studio Code and a `devcontainer`, leveraging the same image for consistency across environments.
+- **Local Development Layer (VS Code):** The local development environment uses Visual Studio Code and a `devcontainer`, leveraging the same image for consistency across environments.

-Arrows labeled **`image`** indicate Docker image relationships, while arrows labeled **`include`** show how deployment modules are integrated in the diagram above.
+Arrows labeled **`image`** indicate which Docker image the pipeline will use, while arrows labeled **`include`** show how projects include the centralized and versioned pipeline definition `bicep.gitlab-ci.yml` .
 This structure ensures modularity, reusability, and consistency from local development to cloud deployment.

 Both the `bicep-base-image` and the `bicep-stack` repositories are versioned and can be updated by a dependency bot like `Renovate`.

 # Pipeline Overview

-A high-level overview of the CI/CD pipeline stages and their roles in automating Bicep deployments to Azure.
+The image above illustrates a high-level overview of the CI/CD pipeline stages and their roles in automating Bicep deployments to Azure.

 ![Bicep Deployment Stack Overview](/assets/2025-06-08-bicep-deployment-stack/bicep-deployment-stack-pipeline.png)

-The image above illustrates the pipeline flow for a typical Bicep deployment project.

 - Developer pushes Bicep code changes to GitLab using VS Code.
 - The push triggers a GitLab CI pipeline defined in `bicep.gitlab-ci.yml`.